This is short screenplay written by Ian Wallace, based on Frankenstein’s Omelet.

 Opening Credits: Dream Sequence.

-Editing: The opening sequence will consist of a dream sequence that foreshadows the goings on in the body of the film.
-It would be made up of several different shots (as described below) spliced together in an abstracted narrative format.
-The order in which they are presented do not necessarily dictate their sequence.
+Editing: The opening sequence will consist of a dream sequence that foreshadows the goings-on in the body of the film.
+It would be made up of several different shots (as described below) spliced together in an abstract narrative format.
+The order in which they are presented does not necessarily dictate their sequence.

-The main character running through the woods as if being chased.
+The main character runs through the woods as if being chased.
 He stumbles but doesn’t fall, and periodically looks back over his shoulder.

 Shot of the man’s feet running through the forest debris.